lilopkins/evidenceangel/docs/src/taking_evidence.md

 ## Inserting Evidence

-1. Select the type of _evidence_ you wish to add by clicking the appropriate "+ &lt;Type&gt;" button.
+1. Select the "+ Add Evidence" button.

    ![add evidence buttons](./images/taking_evidence/add_evidence.png)
+1. Select the type of _evidence_ you wish to add.
 1. Follow the steps to add the _evidence_.

 ### Supported Evidence